-Thanksgiving for kindergarten can be a terrific holiday.
+Thanksgiving can be a terrific holiday in kindergarten.
 There are so many fun Thanksgiving activities for kindergartners, it can be hard to choose which ones to use.
-Here are some of our favorite Thanksgiving activities.
+Here are some of our favorite Thanksgiving activities for kindergarten.

 Thanksgiving Crafts for Kindergarten

 We will start with some crafts because in my opinion, they are the most fun!
 Here are some of our favorite EASY crafts.
 You will need the usual supplies, such as colored construction paper, crayons, markers, and paint.
 A trip to the Dollar Tree to pick up some paper plates, paper bags, googly eyes and feathers will complete your supply list.
 These cute turkey activities for kindergarten are super cute and fun.

 We always pair a fun book to read with each of our art projects.
 We have provided a link to Amazon if you would like to purchase any of these books.
 If you make a purchase, we will get a small commission with no additional cost to you.